KohaAloha/are-we-flying/docs/index.md

 So: so far, so good.
 We can check for the server, because the network request fails if it's not up, and we can check for whether it's connected to MSFS once the server is up, but then we hit a snag.

 It turns out MSFS has no good way to tell you whether someone's actually in game or not.
-That is to say, rather than offering an easy to query variable, Microsoft designed the SimConnect SDK with in-game addons in mind, so it expects your code to start up _with_ MSFS, registering an event listener, and then when the game starts your can gets notified about state transition events.
+That is to say, rather than offering an easy to query variable, Microsoft designed the SimConnect SDK with in-game addons in mind, so it expects your code to start up _with_ MSFS, registering an event listener on startup, so that your code can get notified about state transition events.

-This is not super useful if we start up our API server late, or even only after we already started flying, so we're obviously not going to be able to use that part of the SimConnect SDK: we have to come up with something different.
+This is not super useful if we start up our API server late, or after we already started flying.
+We're obviously not going to be able to use that part of the SimConnect SDK: we have to come up with something different.
 So, to make things a little easier, I updated my fork of `python-simconnect` to have a special variable that's not part of the official SimConnect SDK itself: `SIM_RUNNING`, which is an `int.int` formatted value.
 The integer part of the number is one of 0, 1, 2, or 3, where the value 3 means we're playing the game, 2 means we're in game but we paused the game, and 1 or 0 tells us we're navigating the menu system out-of-game or are in game state transition screens (like the loading screen after picking a plane and departure point on the world map).
 The decimal fraction part of the number represents the current game camera angle (a number between 2 and 25) which we can use to determine whether we're legitimately flying the plane, or whether we're in [slew mode](https://www.flightsim.com/vbfs/showthread.php?286073-What-the-heck-is-quot-slew-quot-mode) or checking out our plane using the special [drone camera](https://forums.flightsimulator.com/t/how-to-using-the-drone-cam-tips-tricks/128165), etc.

 So let's query the python server for that variable!